Azure/azure-spring-suitability-rules/README.md

 # osx
 csa rules delete <rule name>
 ```
-To re-import any rule, navigate to the directory of azure-spring-suitability-rules in command line, then run this command.
+To re-import any rule, navigate to the directory of azure-spring-suitability-rules in command line, then run this command:
 ```command
 # windows
 csa.exe rules import <rule name>